Welcome to Part 3 of our Website Traffic Blueprint article series, where we show you how to automate traffic to your site using WordPress.

 Let’s go over some of the important areas.

-By default, WordPress includes a Settings menu that allows you to modify your site’s main settings …
+The WordPress dashboard area contains a Settings menu that allows you to modify your site’s global settings …

-Sections like Site Title and Tagline can affect your site’s SEO, search indexing, etc …
+Fields like Site Title and Tagline affect traffic by influencing your site’s SEO, search indexing, etc …

-The Writing Settings area contains one of the most powerful and often overlooked traffic notification systems available to WordPress users …
+The Writing Settings area contains a powerful and often overlooked automated traffic notification system …

 When you publish a new post, WordPress automatically notifies the following site update services …

-Unless you or your webmaster have specifically chosen to discourage search engines from indexing your site, then your site will automatically ping the services entered into the Update Services text box
+Unless you have specifically configured your settings to prevent search engines from indexing your site – see next section, then your site will automatically ping the list of services entered into the Update Services text box

-By default, this section contains only one entry …
+By default, when WordPress is installed, this section contains only one entry …